-Although these symptoms can be caused by conditions other than cancer, it’s still important to have them checked out by your GP or dentist early.
+Although these symptoms can be caused by conditions other than cancer, it’s still important to have them checked out by your doctor or dentist early.

-- Head and neck cancers are the sixth most common cancer in Scotland.
+- Head and neck cancers are the fifth most common cancer in Scotland.

 - The five year survival rate for people diagnosed with head and neck cancers is over 58%.

 - There are around 1,200 new cases of head and neck cancers diagnosed every year in Scotland.